CenterForOpenScience/experimenter/docs/source/random.md

     pastSessions.sort(function(a, b) {
         return a.get('createdOn') > b.get('createdOn') ? -1: 1;
     });
-	...
+	// ...etc
+};
 ```

-First we make sure to filter the `pastSessions` to only the one with reported conditions, and make sure the sessions are sorted from most recent to least recent.
+First we make sure to filter the `pastSessions` to only the one with reported conditions, and make sure the sessions
+are sorted from most recent to least recent.

 ```
 	...